anoopsarkar/compilers-class/lex-practice.md

 Run against all testcases as follows:

     # go to the main rmcomments directory with the file zipout.py
-    python zipout.py
+    python3 zipout.py

 This creates a directory called `output` and a file `output.zip`.
 If you run `zipout.py` multiple times it will overwrite your output directory and zip file which should be fine most of the time (but be careful).

 Check your solution accuracy using the Python program `check.py`.
-You must create an `output.zip` file first using `python zipout.py`.
+You must create an `output.zip` file first using `python3 zipout.py`.

-    python check.py
+    python3 check.py

 ### Matching a Right Context